MSc Nutrition, Physical Activity and Public HealthFind a programme

 - Practical Research Methods

-During the final term, you complete an original research investigation and dissertation (10,000-15,000 words) on an approved public health-based topic incorporating nutrition, physical activity or a combination.
+During the final term, you complete an original research investigation and dissertation (10,000-15,000 words) on an approved public health-based topic, incorporating nutrition or physical activity or a combination of the two.

 An upper second-class honours degree in a relevant field (or equivalent), although other academic backgrounds and relevant professional experience will be considered.
 Offers can be made at Diploma level, with upgrade to MSc on successful completion of all taught components of the programme.